srapsware/WHMCS-Hindi-Translation-Locale-File/README.md

 WHMCS Hindi Translation Locale File

-Upload hindi.php file inside /lang/ directory
+Upload `hindi.php` file inside `/lang/` directory

-# You can also help to better tranltion of WHMCS in Hindi
+# You can also help to better tranltion of WHMCS in Hindi by pull request